uktechreviews/science-tasks/lesson-8/lesson.md

 ##Starter

 - Hold a short class discussion on the use of animals and insects in science experiments.
 Identify a common set of rules that everyone should follow when using live insects during experiments.
+- Involve pupils in the process of agreeing any precautions for the activity and discuss risks.

 ##Main development